 Viewing and modifying the settings for IP range polling

-To view and modify the settings for polling IP range groups:
+To view and modify the properties of IP range polling: